Cheese Stuffed Pork Chops with Apple

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 Stuffed Pork Chops with Creamy Gouda Cheese and Apple couldn’t be easier.
-This stuffed pork chop recipe combines salty smoky bacon with sweet apples and creamy gouda.
+This stuffed pork chop recipe combines salty smoky bacon with sweet apples and creamy Gouda.
 Nothing is missing in this simply delicious recipe!

 We love pork chops, but Stuffed Pork Chops with Cheese and Apple that have been wrapped in bacon?
 That’s a recipe you can make easily for one or a dozen and it’s so easy that it makes a great weeknight dinner.